 Arizona hasn’t named a starter either.
 The Wildcats’ bullpen saw mixed results against UM Lowell.
 No reliever managed better than four strikeouts while walks were prevalent.
 Both Cameron Haskell and Randy Abshier have picked up saves.
 Rice could see either of them, or both, if the game stays close in the late innings.

 The top half of the Arizona order features some of the most dangerous hitters Rice will see in the early portion of their schedule.
 Leadoff hitter Cameron Cannon and second man Matt Frazier each collected eight hits during their opening series, scoring a combined 19 runs between them.
 Following right behind them will be Ryan Holgate who blasted three home runs and 12 RBI in his first four games.

 Like Texas on Tueday, Arizona has plenty of talent in their lineup.
-The Owls had best be ready on the mound for another tough midweek test.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+The Owls had best be ready on the mound for another tough midweek test.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Conference USA: Scheduling changes coming soon

 - The Roost Podcast | Ep.
 35 – James Casey on Rice Football and the NFL